czy1999/czy1999.github.io/_pages/about.md

 ## 😎 About Me (陈子阳)

-I'm a Ph.D. candidate at [National University of Defense Technology (国防科技大学)](https://english.nudt.edu.cn/), proudly advised by Prof. [Xiang Zhao (赵翔)](https://xiangz-nudt.github.io/).
-My research interests focus on temporal reasoning, knowledge graph, and large language models.
+I'm an LLM Researcher at [ByteDance](https://www.bytedance.com/en/).
+I received my Ph.D. from [National University of Defense Technology (国防科技大学)](https://english.nudt.edu.cn/), where I was advised by Prof. [Xiang Zhao (赵翔)](https://xiangz-nudt.github.io/).
+My research interests focus on temporal reasoning, knowledge graphs, large language models, and AI agents.

 The long-term goal of my research is to develop **self-evolving** artificial intelligence that can liberate humanity from mundane tasks.<!--and contribute to the realization of communism.--> Areas of interest in research include: